 Gymnastics is and has always been the 'prerequisite' for all sports.
 At its very roots, gymnastics is Strength, Agility, Flexibility, and demonstrations of athletic feats.
 At one time in the US, every Physical Education program at every school had Gymnastics as part of its curriculum.
 If you go to any school, you will STILL find Units of Gymnastics within the Physical Education Curriculums.
 At one point in our recent history as a Nation, almost every High School had a Gymnastics Team, and every child in school had to climb the ropes, and learn skills on the Rings and Beams.

 The shame of it is that in the 1970's we became a very litigious society.
 It started with the woman who spilled McDonalds coffee on her lap while driving, and sued McD's for 3 Million Dollars.
 After that, we sort of fell apart.
 Insurance premiums started going up as lawsuits started to mass.
-Often these lawsuits were petty or unfounded, but was an easy way for people to get rich quick.
+Often these lawsuits were petty or unfounded, but was an easy way for people (mostly lawyers) to get rich quick.
 Slip & Fall Lawyer ads popped up all over the place.
 There were a few isolated incidents concerning Gymnastics injuries.
 Most were a result of the Football Team Players walking though the gym to the lockers after practice.
-One jumped on the Trampoline without supervision, and there was several Million Dollars to the school districts.
+One jumped on the Trampoline without supervision to 'show off', and there was several Million Dollar lawsuit to the school districts.
 The schools started dropping Gymnastics quickly - trying to fend off lawsuits and lower insurance premiums.